instructure/instructure-ui/packages/ui-list/src/InlineList/README.md

 ### Adding a delimiter

 The `delimiter` prop lets you display a separator between Items in the List.
-The built-in delimeter options include ['none', 'pipe', 'slash', and 'arrow'].
+The built-in delimiter options include ['none', 'pipe', 'slash', and 'arrow'].

 ```javascript
 ---